 The following are current courses in the department.
+Please note that all courses are not taught each semester.

 201. Educational Policy and Practice.
 (3h) Philosophical, historical, and sociological foundations of education, including analysis of contemporary accountability systems.
 (CD, D)